Panoskontos/Youtube-Automation-with-Selenium/README.md

 # Youtube-Automation-with-Selenium

-### This is a script that will automatically open youtube bypass cookies and play a dope song!
+##### This is a script that will automatically open youtube bypass cookies, pick a video, skip ad, open full screen and play the best jazz playlist!